kevgross89/Apple-TV-Movie-Recommendation-Engine/README.md

 Now we know that our hybrid data (movies that have a score greater than 7.75) gives us the lowest RMSE with `KNNBaseline`, we can move on to actual findings with this information.

+## Results

+Utilizing the `KNNBaseline` hybrid model, we are able to generate predictions that have a RMSE of 0.739 (out of 5).
+By running this model through our dataset, we are able to generate predictions for each user and every movie in our dataset.
+When we look at the average estimated rating by title, we can determine what movies our users are most likely to resonate with based on their previous choices.

 ## Recommendations

+With the `KNNBaseline` model, we can predict that specific movies will be of interest to customers who are already on the platform.
+We would like to recommend that the movies listed below be added to Apple TV+.
+These well known releases should lead to more people subscribing when they want to watch one of these films.

 | **Index** |                   **Title**                   |
 |----------:|:---------------------------------------------:|